BEST GUIDE TO CHINA

 If you love the beach, then head to seaside city Xiamen, known for its cool culture and pedestrian-only Gulangyu Island.

-See the Fuzhou travel guide as well as the Xiamen travel guide.
+See my Xiamen travel guide as well as the Fuzhou travel guide.

 The Terracotta Warriors.
 Image by janeb13 on Pixabay.

-This province is popular with both domestic and foreign tourists alike – the Terracotta Army is one of China’s best places to visit.
+This province is popular with both domestic and foreign tourists alike.
+I rate the province’s Terracotta Army as one of China’s best places to visit.

 The capital, Xi’an, is steeped in history.
-It’s enveloped by an ancient city wall that you can walk or even cycle on.
+It has an ancient city wall that you can walk or cycle along.

 The spectacular Hanging Temple in Shanxi.
 Image by Took on Pixabay.